Geekfish/obsidian-garden/src/site/notes/Garden/Cat Care Guide.md

 ### 🤢 Stench-prevention tips
  To avoid things getting super stinky in the summer,
 *  rinse the sachets with water before throwing away (garbage under the sink)
-* throw away the garbage at the end of the week even if the bin not full
+* throw away the garbage at the end of the week even if the bin is not full
 ### Snacks
 Feel free to give them some snacks, especially after play.
 We store these in the cupboard.
 * Pinello _loves_ the dried chicken hearts (he screams in joy when you take them out).
 You can cut these a bit smaller.